bygimenez/bygimenez/README.md

 # Hey! 👋

-I'm Gimenez, a full-stack developer working every day to simplify technology.
-I'm also an artificial intelligence enthusiast!
+I'm Giménez, a full-stack developer dedicated to simplifying technology day by day, and I'm also an artificial intelligence enthusiast!

-Currently, I spend my time on [AI Hispano](https://github.com/iahispano) , although i am open to work on any other project.
+Currently, I'm focused on [AI Hispano](https://github.com/iahispano), although I'm open to participate in other projects.

 <details>
 <summary>🧑‍💻 More about my coding stats</summary>